fullmoon-sg/Global_Air_Traffic_Movement/README.md

 ### Home Page Navigation

-Upon loading into the home page, the user will see the website is partition into 3 section.
-On the top the menu is the menu bar with “Login” and “Airport” icon.
+Upon loading into the home page, the user will view the website in 3 difference sections.
+On the top the website is the menu bar with “Login” and “Airport” icon.
-At the center of the webpage, it is will display a region of the world map and multiple aircraft icon layer over the map (Due to the aircraft information is supported by 3rd party API, the loading of these aircraft may take up to 15 seconds).
+At the center of the webpage, it is will display a region of the world map with multiple aircraft icon layer over the map (Due to the aircraft information is supported by 3rd party API, the loading of these aircraft may take up to 15 seconds).
 Bottom of the website is the flight data menu which displays up to 8 difference close to real-time information (5 static info [flight date, last updated position, flight number, departure airport, arrival airport, and 3 flight parameters [current altitude, current speed and current direction].
 When the aircraft icons appear on the map (the API offers by OpenSky organisation delivers up to 500 aircraft icon per loading.
-However, to prevent network overloading during demo, the script restricted only 20 aircraft icons display simultaneously), the user can click on the aircraft and see the information of the selected aircraft starts to propagate the information into the flight data field.
+However, in order to prevent network from overloading during demo, the script restricted only 20 aircraft icons to display simultaneously), the user can click on the aircraft and see the flight information of the selected aircraft starts to propagate it into the flight data field.
 At the meantime, a popup from the aircraft will display the aircraft flight number.

 ### Login Page Navigation